Nodge/yii-eauth/README.md

 		'eauth' => array(
 			'class' => 'ext.eauth.EAuth',
 			'popup' => true, // Use the popup window instead of redirecting.
+			'cache' => false, // Cache component name or false to disable cache.
+Defaults to 'cache'.
+			'cacheExpire' => 0, // Cache lifetime.
+Defaults to 0 - means unlimited.
 			'services' => array( // You can change the providers and their classes.
 				'google' => array(
 					'class' => 'GoogleOpenIDService',